-While we are continuing to monitor the situation regarding face-to-face events, it is with regret that we have taken the decision to postpone all face-to-face events until June 2020 due to concerns around coronavirus (Covid-19).
+While we are continuing to monitor the situation regarding face-to-face events, it is with regret that we have taken the decision to postpone all face-to-face events for the foreseeable future, due to concerns around coronavirus (Covid-19).
 We are instead running a series of webinars online so you will still have the opportunity to chat to our Academic teams about the programmes that we offer.
 You can register for one of these webinars on our website (Opens new link).

 If you can’t attend one of our webinars but have questions about your application or the programmes we offer, please get in touch with the Admissions teams at email@example.com

 If you have further general questions related to UCEM’s response to the Coronavirus pandemic, or the September 2020 intake, please contact: